 Benefits of Dry Brushing

-Dry brushing is sometimes referred to as the juice cleanse of the beauty world, and that’s not too far from the truth.
-It’s an easy way to exfoliate the skin while also improving circulation and eliminating toxins from the body.
-It helps improve blood flow, encourages lymphatic drainage and rejuvenates the nervous system by stimulating nerve endings in the skin.
+There are a variety of health promises made about dry brushing.
+So much so that it’s sometimes referred to as the juice cleanse of the beauty world–and that’s not too far from the truth.
+If you’re new to the world of dry brushing, it’s essentially the practice of quickly swiping a dry, stiff-bristled brush over the skin as a means of exfoliating dry skin cells, improving circulation and eliminating toxins from the body.
+It’s said to help improve blood flow, encourages lymphatic drainage and rejuvenates the nervous system by stimulating nerve endings in the skin.

 Best of all, it’s even been said to help improve muscle tone and even out fat deposits under the skin—a definite bonus of you’d like to reduce the appearance of cellulite.